chyyuu/os_tutorial_lab/x86-32/boot_related/lab1-ex0.md

 file
 strace -f ...
 ```
-Try to understand the contents of this .s file.
+Try to understand the contents of this .S file.